-The Sheffield Local Theatre seeks shows for its 2019-2020 seasons.
+The Sheffield Local Theatre seeks shows for its August – November 2019 season.
 SLT is a new fringe theatre in Sheffield.
 We’re looking for small-scale theatre/performance of (almost) all kinds.

-The Local Theatre is a new fringe venue in Sheffield, opening in April 2019.
+The Local Theatre is a new fringe venue in Sheffield, that opened in April 2019.

 We’re seeking shows on an ongoing basis, for programming in 2019/2020.